Connect with others who understand.

 Do Psoriasis Symptoms Go Away?

-Psoriasis symptoms may appear during a flare and diminish during a remission period.
-It’s a chronic condition that doesn't currently have a cure.
+Psoriasis symptoms may worsen during a flare and ease during a remission period.
+This chronic condition doesn’t have a cure, but with early diagnosis and the right treatment plan, many people are able to reduce flares and feel better over time.

 Talk With Others Who Understand

 Have you had any of these symptoms of psoriasis?
+What strategies help you manage flare-ups?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.